gre/gre/plots/examples/111/README.md

 I might not have taken the best parametric for this plot but it's still fun.
 Indeed, the pen digged a bit too much in the paper and I might try again with other parametric functions in future.

-The ink used is "Bloody Brexit" by Diamine, like on [plot#109](/plots/109), which produces interesting reflection in combination with a good paper and lamp.
+The ink used is "Bloody Brexit" by Diamine, like on [plot#109](/plots/109), which produces interesting reflection in combination with a good paper (A4 Canson 250g/mm Bristol) and lamp.

 <img src="/images/plots/bloodybrexit.jpg" width="100%" />